By Dr. Dimitri Karalis

 DESTRUCTIVE THOUGHTS

-3. Doubts fear and indecisions crystallize in cowardly and unmanly behaviour, which ends in failure to succeed in life and eventually to slavery one day.
+3. Doubts fear and indecision crystallize in cowardly and unmanly behavior, which ends in failure to succeed in life and eventually to slavery one day.

 4. Laziness and gluttony, leads to unclean physical habit that ends up in disease and intolerance to wards others.